It's Yours (J. Holiday song)

 "It's Yours" is a song by American R&B singer J. Holiday.
 It was released on December 16, 2008, as the first and only single from his second studio album, Round 2 (2009).
-The single features production from The Co-Stars (Teairra Mari's Make Her Feel Good), and Jasper Cameron (Lloyd's Player's Prayer).
+The single features production from Jasper Cameron (Lloyd's You and Player's Prayer).

 The song was well received, becoming the most added single at Urban Mainstream radio the week of December 13, 2008.

 Track listing

 Music video

 The music video premiered on Yahoo and it was directed by Jonathan Mannion.
 It appeared at #78 on BET's Notarized: Top 100 Videos of 2009 countdown.